bookofproofs/bookofproofs.github.io/_sources/history/19th-century/obrien.md

 **Matthew O'Brien**  was an Irish mathematician best known for his theory and application of the vector method.

 ### Mathematical Profile (Excerpt):
-* Matthew, the subject of this biography, had an older brother Charles O'Brien, born 1807, who became a military man, serving in India and reaching the rank of Colonel.
 * Matthew's schooling was in Ennis but he left there in July 1830, when he was sixteen years old, and entered Trinity College Dublin.
-* Bartholomew Lloyd was Erasmus Smith professor of Natural and Experimental Philosophy when O'Brien entered but he became Provost of Trinity College Dublin in 1831 and was succeeded as professor of Natural and Experimental Philosophy by his son Humphrey Lloyd.
 * O'Brien graduated from Trinity College Dublin in 1834 and, on 3 November of the same year, he matriculated at Caius College, Cambridge.
 * At Cambridge O'Brien was tutored by William Hopkins and soon showed great promise.
 * In 1838 O'Brien graduated with a B.A. and was Third Wrangler in the Mathematical Tripos, meaning that he was ranked third in the list of candidates graduating with a First Class degree.